IADIY/AiyeCam-Talpa/API/System.md

 ### Description

-Sets hardware module to reset state then back to normal state.
+Sets hardware module to reset state and then back to normal state.
 Delay about 300 cycles.

 ### Parameters